Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: [Deep in her thoughts] I used to have nothing.
 And then I got this.
 This job... this family.
 And I was...
 I was better because of it.
 And even though... they're gone...
 I'm still trying to be better.

-STEVE ROGERS: I think we both
+STEVE ROGERS: I think we both n